Tutorial: Form Submission Service Plugin

 Lines 13-20: Set the violation description that can be displayed when there is a violation to the set pattern.
 If the form field value doesn't match the pattern, you get an error, and also form submission is aborted.

-Optional: Add files to an extension
+Optional: Add files to the plugin

 Copy

-Optional: Test an extension
+Optional: Test the plugin

-Step 3: Deploy the extension
+Step 3: Deploy the plugin

 Once your code files are ready, publish your site.
 Navigate to your site, and fill in a form.
 Any violations to the validations you've customized are displayed on the form.